Azure-Samples/app-service-dotnet-deploy-image-from-acr-to-linux/README.md

 extensions:
 - services: App-Service
 - platforms: dotnet
+description: "Azure App Service sample for deploying from an Azure Container Registry."
 ---

 # Deploy a container image from Azure Container Registry to Linux containers in App Service using C# #